tommy133/MixedBathroom/README.md

 21720 Concurrent Programming
 Course 2021 - 2022
-First evaluable exercise: The problem of the mixed bathroom with traffic lights Description of the simulation
+First evaluable exercise: The problem of the mixed bathroom with semaphores Description of the simulation
 There are 6 women and 6 men working in a law firm and there is only one mixed bathroom.
 The director has set some rules for its use: